Developing .NET Applications on Linux

 3.4.1 - Prerequisites

-First, make sure you have both the runtime and the .NET SDK installed as described in section 3.1.
+But first, make sure you’ve installed both the runtime and SDK for .NET as described in section 3.1.

 3.4.1.1 - Installing Mono on Manjaro (Arch Linux)